codingDrummer29/todo-angular/README.md

 ## Run this project

-Create a new project with Angular Cli cmd: ng new <app-name>
-Download the zip from here or generate a pull request Open terminal and run cmd: npm install
+Create a new project with Angular Cli cmd: `ng new <app-name>`, Download the zip from here or generate a pull request, Open terminal and run cmd: `npm install`,
-Run the project after all packages gets installed with version compatibility with cmd: ng serve or npm start
+Run the project after all packages gets installed with version compatibility with cmd: `ng serve` or `npm start`

 ## Development server